Xenecraft/Xene-Mine-Bot/readme.md

 - `users`

 ### Version Changelog
+#### 1.2.0 - 10/9/19
+- Notify if the server is offline to your channel of choice, need to get the Channel Id from your Discord server

 #### 1.1.0 - 10/4/19
 - Touching up various commands
 - Readme updated for bot setup at bottom
 - Changed `who is online` into `users`
 - Changed `server status` into `status`
 - Line breaks being stupid between Unix and Windows.
+- Use `users` command to update User count of server users to Bot status
+- More documentation for help command and a description for values

 #### 1.0.0 - 9/29/19
 - Lots of commands to use now!